Universities

 What do I need to consider when applying for a medical degree programme?

-The application for the medical degree programme runs via a portal called the Central Applications Office (CAO).
+The Application for medical studies runs via a portal called the Central Applications Office (CAO).
 There you upload your university certificate and your Health Professionals Admissions Test (HPAT).
 You then send your application within the Application deadlines further documents to the university.
 These include a letter of motivation, two letters of recommendation and an official language certificate. futuredoctor will be happy to advise you on the specifics of applying to the Irish medical university of your choice.

 Are you ready to realise your dream of studying medicine in Ireland?
 Contact us today and start your journey with futuredoctor.
 We look forward to accompanying you on your journey and working with you to realise your dream of a career in medicine.